hackdefend/hackdefend.github.io/_posts/2021-11-13-Remote-Full-Packet-Capture.md

 The agent can be converted into a systemd service or windows service for constant transmission, caution needed to not over load the network when capturing multiple servers and sending the traffic to one destination.
 BPF should be used to narrow down the scope of the capture.

-It's possible to run the tools with no filters to capture everything, BPF filters can be compiled and used with GoPacket to avoid capturing unnecessary traffic.
+BPF filters can be compiled and used with GoPacket to avoid capturing unnecessary traffic.
 I rely on Alexa top 1000 website rank + organization internal and business related domains in one huge BPF.

 ```golang
 if *whitelisting || *captureFilter != "" {